cisagov/ScubaGear/baselines/exo.md

 for Microsoft guidance.

 Note that a DMARC record published at the second-level domain will protect all subdomains.
-In other words, a DMARC record published for "example.com" will protect both "a.example.com" and "b.example.com," but a separate record would need to be published for "c.example.gov."
+In other words, a DMARC record published for `example.com` will protect both `a.example.com` and `b.example.com`, but a separate record would need to be published for `c.example.gov`.

 To test your DMARC configuration, consider using one of many publicly available web-based tools.
 Additionally, DMARC records can be requested using the